Last updated on March 22, 2023 by Wandering our World

 For a very local experience, the quaint fishing village of Anse La Raye is for you.
-Every Friday night this tiny village hosts the ‘Fish Fry’ where street vendors sell grilled and fried fish, lobsters, and much more – all with drinks flowing and music playing!
+Every Friday night this tiny village hosts the ‘Fish Fry’ where street vendors sell grilled and fried fish, lobsters, and much more.
+All with drinks flowing and music playing!

 However if the priority is beaches, then Barbados is a better choice than St Lucia.
-The infrastructure is well developed, but the popular beaches can get crowded with tourists.
+The infrastructure is also well developed, but the popular beaches can get crowded with tourists.
 Barbados also tends to be more expensive than St Lucia.

 If you’re looking for a holiday which encompasses adventure alongside sun, sea, and sand, then St Lucia’s the better choice.